 8. Snag, Yukon, Canada

-Snag is a village located on side road off the Alaska Highway.
+Snag is a village located on the side road off the Alaska Highway.
 The village is located in a bowl-shaped valley of the White River Temperature here remains very low.
 The lowest temperature here recorded was −63.0 °C.

 9. Prospect Creek, Alaska

 Prospect Creek is situated 34 miles north of the center of Alaska.
 It is situated 643 feet above sea level.
 It is the ninth coldest place in the world.
-With lowest recorded temperature of -62 degree Celsius, it was declared as the coldest place in the United States.
+With the lowest recorded temperature of -62 degree Celsius, it was declared as the coldest place in the United States.
 Wildlife can also be found there.

 10. Fort Selkirk, Canada

 Fort Selkirk located at the confluence of the Pelly River and the Yukon River.
 The lowest temperature ever recorded is -74 °F. Formerly it was a trading post.
 Due to no road access, this place can be accessed by boat and plane.